apache/incubator-weex-site/source/guide/index.md

 Depends on your network environment, it may take a while, please be patient.

 In order to develop the app on your local machine, you need to set up mobile development environments.
-For iQS, you should install [Xcode](https://developer.apple.com/xcode/).
+For iOS, you should install [Xcode](https://developer.apple.com/xcode/).
 And for Android, you should install [Android Studio](https://developer.android.com/studio/index.html).
 If the development environments are ready, run the commands below could launch your app on the simulator or real device.

 ```bash
 weex run ios